UAV flight analysis with miniature inertial sensor

 Compared to terrestrial systems or aircrafts, the MASC UAV is a cost-effective and valuable tool for researches such as wind energy plant site evaluation in complex terrain.

-By subtracting the UAV ground speed and attitude from the airflow vector, wind speed and direction can be calculated.
-Thus, a precise inertial measurement unit is crucial to perform the UAV flight analysis.
+In-flight wind computation presents challenges because the embedded airflow probe requires compensation for UAV behavior.
+Moreover, subtracting UAV ground speed and attitude from the airflow vector calculates wind speed and direction.
+Thus, a precise inertial measurement unit becomes essential for accurate UAV flight analysis.

 Turbulence plays an important role in the transport and exchange of energy in the lower atmosphere.